JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

 \subsubsection{[\ion{Ar}{3}]: shell-like IMEs}

-The [\ion{Ar}{3}]~8.99\um\ line (\autoref{fig:emissivity_24gy}, bottom left) exhibits a nonuniform shell morphology: emissivity peaks near the inner shell edge at $\sim$8000\,km\,s$^{-1}$, shows a clear shoulder, and falls steeply at the outer boundary.
-The nearly colocated [\ion{Ar}{3}] inner shell edge and outer extent of Ni emission highlights the layered structure of IMEs surrounding stable IGEs.
+The [\ion{Ar}{3}]~8.99\um\ line (\autoref{fig:emissivity_24gy}, bottom left) exhibits a nonuniform shell morphology: emissivity peaks near the inner-shell edge at $\sim$8000\,km\,s$^{-1}$, shows a clear shoulder, and falls steeply at the outer boundary.
+The nearly colocated [\ion{Ar}{3}] inner-shell edge and outer extent of Ni emission highlights the layered structure of IMEs surrounding stable IGEs.

-For flat-topped profiles, minor fluctuations across the plateau likely reflect inhomogeneities or asymmetries in the shell, rather than from the center.
-To avoid artificially large emissivity variations from dividing by small line-of-sight velocities, we instead divide the profile derivative by the inner shell velocity when calculating emissivity at $v$ below this boundary.
-This approach is justified by the expectation that the emitting material resides in the outer layers.\\ \\
+For centrally filled emission, the inversion in \autoref{eq:1} relies on directly mapping the line-of-sight velocity to the 3D velocity.
+However, for flat-topped profiles indicating shell-like emission, material with $v_{\rm los}\approx0$ arises mostly from ejecta at large 3D velocities nearly perpendicular to the line of sight, rather than from the center.
+Applying the standard $1/v$ factor at line-of-sight velocities smaller than the inner-shell boundary therefore overestimates the emissivity at small radii.
+To account for this projection effect, we impose a floor on $v$ and compute

+where $v_{\rm inner}$ is the inner velocity boundary of the shell.
+This approach preserves the form of the inversion while incorporating the expected shell geometry.